Lmucil/Radiata_B/README.md

 # Radiata_B
 A simple chatbot specialized for an anime, Lycoris Recoil.

+# Current condition
-Current condition: still working on main Python file, basic structure of chatbot is already constructed, I am just putting data to be trained.
+still working on main Python file, basic structure of chatbot is already constructed, I am just putting data to be trained.

 # Requirements
 Python 3.7